P

 Power Selling Pros

 Power Selling Pros specializes in CSR and technician sales coaching, and partners with ACCA to deliver CSR training to ACCA members.
-The Power Selling Pros approach is heavy on call-recording review and one-on-one coaching, which works particularly well for shops that already have a sales process but cannot get techs to execute it consistently.
+The Power Selling Pros approach is heavy on call-recording review and one-on-one coaching, which works particularly well for businesses that already have a sales process but cannot get techs to execute it consistently.

 Metrics That Show It Is Working